I sincerely appreciate

 effort to answer, I find myself anwering the same questions repeatedly,

-so for both my and your convenience, herewith the whole chewy-gooey
+so for our mutual convenience, herewith the whole chewy-gooey

 enchilada of Q & A in a single webpage.
 I am learning, too,